 "The sensor has been working well over the 4 months it’s been operational", reported Scott Humphreys, project manager at Communications Electronics.

 For stationary operations we further developed the innovation award-winning mobile road weather Sensor MARWIS - this is StaRWIS!

 StaRWIS is the first non-invasive road and runway weather sensor detecting road conditions, temperatures, friction and other parameters based on innovative LED Technology...

-- Road condition (dry, moist, wet, ice, snow, critical wet, chemically wet), road surface temperature, water film height, dew point temperature, relative humidity, ice percentage, freezing temperature, friction (calculated)
+- Road condition (dry, moist, wet, ice, snow, slush, chemically wet), road surface temperature, water film height, dew point temperature, relative humidity, ice percentage, freezing temperature, friction (calculated)

 - Optical LED transmitters, photo receivers, pyrometer, infrared

 - non-invasive, plug and play, 100 measurement per second, multifunctional, wireless data transfer, no moving parts